sorbet/sorbet-typed/README.md

 end
 ```

 This tests a few of the parameters available on the `validates` method based on existing code from the ActiveModel documentation or active codebases using the gem.
+If you wanted to restrict your test to a type signature for a specific version of the gem, for example `activerecord ~> 5.2.0`, you would add your tests to that directory (`lib/activerecord/~>5.2.0/activerecord_test.rb` insead of the `all` one.

 The tests can be run locally by installing Sorbet with `gem install sorbet` and then running `ruby .ci/run.rb`.